Coronavirus (COVID-19) – information for children, young people and families

 Q: What precautions should we take?

-As of 24 March 2020, everyone in the UK has been advised to stay at home and only leave the house if absolutely necessary.
-That means avoiding all public spaces, such as playgrounds, theatres and cinemas.
-All unnecessary travel should be stopped too.
-Where you absolutely have to leave the house, you should ensure you stay at least 2 metres away from anyone who isn’t part of your household.
+A: As of updated Government guidance on 13th May 2020, everyone in the UK has been advised to stay at home as much as possible.
+Where you absolutely have to leave the house, you should stay at least 2 metres away from anyone you don’t live with.
+This is called ‘social distancing’.

-Q: Should I stop taking my medication if I develop COVD19?
+Q: Should my child stop taking their medication if they develop COVID-19?

-No, taking your medication is very important and not taking it could make your condition worse.
-Please consult your specialty team before making any decisions regarding your medication.
+No, taking medication is very important and not taking it could make your child’s condition worse.
+Please consult your specialty team before making any decisions regarding your child’s medication.

 Q: Will my child’s upcoming appointment or admission be cancelled?